zoltan-nz/mongodb-excercise/assignment-4/assignment-4.md

 **Answer:**

 Assuming a reservation is valid if it has a valid `reserves.date` and a `sailor`.
-(However, we don't have any document in our sample dataset which has date without sailor, so we can less strict in our later tasks.
+(However, we don't have any document in our sample data set which has date without sailor, so we can less strict in our later tasks.
 But keeping this assumption here help to show the usage of `$and` in our aggregation.)

 ```js
 > db.reserves.aggregate([